 Imaginary Zebra | Davis, CA

 Founded by UC Davis graduates, Imaginary Zebra is an independent lifestyle brand and design lab.
 Alongside their own clothing brand, they have expanded to collaborating with passionate people to create brand identities that reflect the values and essence of multiple companies and help kick start other independent clothing brands.
-Imaginary Zebra has partnered with Intel, Ted X, and Yale University on branding projects
+Imaginary Zebra has been successful in their pursuit of streetwear and branding, and has partnered with Intel, Ted X, and Yale University on branding projects

 Petals and Peacocks | San Jose, CA